t34ma/sdesignlab/Free_DuCOM/readme.txt

 Please contact info@sdesignlab.co.jp to get password.

 (how to run)
-Save SolverMT.exe and SolverMT_.dll to the same directry.
+Save SolverMT.exe and SolverMT_.dll to the same directory.
 Then, run SolverMT.exe in CMD.

+(sample data)
+Please try very simple sample data in the sample_data directory.

 (limitation)
 1) The linear solver included in the SolverMT_.dll is the